rapidsai/ucx-py/docs/source/install.rst

 Optional Packages
 ~~~~~~~~~~~~~~~~~

-Enabling InfiniBand requires that host is running a build of Linux kernel with InfiniBand active or `Mellanox OFED Drivers 5.0 or higher <https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed>`_.
+Enabling InfiniBand requires that host is running a build of Linux kernel 5.6 or higher with InfiniBand active or
+`Mellanox OFED Drivers 5.0 or higher <https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed>`_.

+Once the existence of either Linux kernel 5.6 or higher or MOFED 5.0 or higher is confirmed, verify that InfiniBand
-To verify that InfiniBand support is active it's recommended to check for the presence of ``/dev/infiniband/rdma_cm`` and ``/dev/infiniband/uverbs*``:
+support is active by checking for the presence of ``/dev/infiniband/rdma_cm`` and ``/dev/infiniband/uverbs*``:

 ::